Maidstone Lake Mirror – Memorial Day 2021 Edition

 Maidstone Greeter Program

-Please keep our greeters safe & help us maintain the quality of our waters that we share at Maidstone.
+Please keep our greeter Karl safe & help us maintain the quality of our waters that we share at Maidstone.
 Also – please thank them for the work they have done to help promote clean and aquatic nuisance free waters.
 Please follow the guidelines asked of the greeter.
-They may ask you to remain in your vehicle while the boat is inspected.
 Thank-you!

 Safety Matters! – Automated External Defibrillator (AED).
 Maidstone Lake has 2 AED’s that are presently mounted and ready for service – one on the East Side and the other on the West Side.
 The locations are 4488 Maidstone Lake Road on the East, and 37 Private West 2 on the West.
-There is signage showing you to where they are located on the property and there will be further signage along the lake road to indicate their location.
+There is signage showing you where they are located on the property and there will be further signage along the lake road to indicate their location.
 Thankfully – we have not had to use them – but they are ready to serve.

 Maidstone Lake Directory: Mary vonAlt has distributed the latest version of our Directory, so let her know of any changes.
 What a wonderful resource this is for us!
 Thanks Mary!
 Did your email or other contact info change?
 If you would like to update, join, or validate your info that we have in the current Maidstone Lake Directory – please email Mary vonAlt at firstname.lastname@example.org.
 This directory is voluntary and only shared with those who participate.
 The Association does not share that information.

 2021-22 Membership Info: Here is an online membership form if you want to print out a form.